 4. Have a plan.
 Figure out what you want to do that day and what you want to ride or see.
-Check out websites like Mickey Project to learn the best tips and tricks before you visit.
 We don’t try to do everything in one day.
-Of course we have the luxury of living so close and being able to go whenever we want, but I still plan out the day so that there’s minimal stress for everyone involved.
+Of course, we have the luxury of living so close and being able to go whenever we want, but I still plan out the day so that there’s minimal stress for everyone involved.
 For families with small children who still nap, it’s better to get them to nap in the stroller rather than skip it.

 7. Rent a stroller.
 Disneyland offers stroller rentals for those that don’t want to deal with the hassle of traveling with a stroller or didn’t bring one.
 It’s $15 to rent one or $25 to rent two for the day, and they look really comfortable and clean.
 You can rent it just outside the Disneyland Park Main Entrance, next to the Kennel.